10 Myths About Wasps

 1. A Single Wasp Sting Can Kill You?True: In most cases, you will see nothing more than a slight reddening of the skin, but in a tiny proportion of cases people stung by wasps will experience a severe, systemic allergic reaction called anaphylactic shock.
 Although life-threatening, stings resulting in anaphylaxis, claim less than ten deaths in the UK each year.

 People who know they have the allergy, carry a medical device called an epi-pen, that if administered quickly will save their life.

 Although the likelihood is higher, the risks they pose are the same.
 People most at risk include people disturbing them within a confined space, or those with reduced mobility.
 This means they are unable to quickly escape to a place of safety.

-Wasps don't have barbed stings like bees because the sting is repeatedly used to subdue insect prey and not simply self-defense.
+Wasps don't have barbed stings like bees because the sting is repeatedly used to subdue insect prey and not simply self-defence.